Home The loop of the passes

-In Rochetaillée continue towards “Allemont / Col du Glandon - Col de la Croix de Fer”.
+In Rochetaillée continue towards “Allemond / Col du Glandon - Col de la Croix de Fer”.

-At the end of the lake, you will start a steep climb up to Rivier d'Allemont.
+At the end of the lake, you will start a steep climb up to Rivier d'Allemond.

 At Rivier, you can take a little breather before dropping down to the bottom of the valley and then attacking a new strenuous climb up to the Lake Grand Maison.

 Once arrived at the lake, the steep-sided valley gives way to beautiful alpine pastures.
 The ride will be more easy-going from here to the Col de Glandon (1924 m).